dfinity/portal/how-it-works/6_webaccess/01_web_access.card.md

 ![](/img/how-it-works/canister-lifecycle.600x300.jpg)

-# Smart Contracts Web content
+# Smart Contracts Serve the Web

 The Internet Computer is the only blockchain that can host a full dapp – frontend, backend and data.
 This is a crucial and distinguishing feature allowing dapps to